odan/odan.github.io/_posts/2021-01-22-slim4-framework-vs-micro-framework.md

 Web **frameworks** provide a standard way to build and deploy web applications on the web.

-Many web frameworks provide libraries for database access, templating frameworks, and session management, and they often promote code reuse.
+Many web frameworks provide libraries for database access, template engines, and session management, and they often promote code reuse.

 Although they often target development of dynamic websites,